Totsy/Totsy-API/README.md

 * Add a domain model layer to decouple Magento models from the API server.
 Use Symfony DI to configure and instantiate classes.
 * Integrate Magento Web Service Role ACL for resource access.
+* Add a suite of integration tests using [Guzzle](http://guzzlephp.org) and unit tests using the EcomDev_PHPUnit module.